nathan-rousselot/Efrei/S1/EfreiZ/README.md

 What's up next:

-- Display Improvement (again yes)
+- Display Improvement
-- Give a brain to those poor Zombies...

-I'm thinking about increasing grid's size to 40x40, since the Zombies will soon be able to think...
+- Make the Zombies a bit more cool, because they are way stronger than expected